 Chuck and Nancy Thomas became Unitarians after starting their adult lives with careers in engineering and nursing, respectively.
-Married in 1958 in the church where Nancy grew up, they soon left that church when the minister told them Chuck must stop asking questions in his adult Sunday School class.
-On the advice of a friend the young couple visited First Unitarian Church of Dayton, OH, where the religious education process was all about asking good questions.
+Married in 1958 in the Baptist church where Nancy grew up, they soon left that church when the pastor told them Chuck must stop asking questions in his adult Sunday School class.
+On the advice of a friend, the young couple visited First Unitarian Church of Dayton, OH, where the religious education process was all about asking good questions.
 Before long Chuck was teaching Sunday School for the First Church teen group.

 While working and raising their children, Chuck and Nancy were active lay leaders in Dayton and then in Richmond, Indiana, during the 1960s and 70s.
 Realizing that he found his volunteer activities for local congregations more fulfilling than his job as an engineer, Chuck decided to make a career change to the ministry.
 Nancy fully supported Chuck’s calling and always continued to pursue her own.

 Because he had attended a specialized engineering college in his youth, Chuck was required to prove himself academically with several undergraduate liberal arts classes before entering seminary.
 In due course he graduated from Earlham School of Religion in 1976 as the second Unitarian Universalist minister to be trained there.